Summary

 North Carolina Attorney General

-In 2018, Stein filed a brief with the United States Supreme Court arguing in favor of the Affordable Care Act.[35]
-In 2019, Stein became the first attorney general in the country to sue e-cigarette manufacturer Juul for unlawful marketing to minors.[36]
-Stein won multiple settlements with Juul totaling nearly $48 million that set a standard the rest of the nation is now following.[37][38]
+In 2018, Stein filed a brief with the United States Supreme Court arguing in favor of the Affordable Care Act.[34]
+In 2019, he became the country’s first attorney general to sue e-cigarette manufacturer Juul for unlawful marketing to minors.[35]
+Stein won multiple settlements with Juul totaling nearly $48 million, setting a standard the rest of the nation followed.[36][37]

-Stein has filed briefs supporting medication abortions and opposing restrictions on women from traveling to receive healthcare.[39][40]
-Stein opposed the state’s 12-week abortion ban enacted in 2023.[41]
+Stein filed briefs supporting medication abortions and opposing restrictions on women from traveling to receive healthcare.[38][39]
+He opposed the state’s 12-week abortion ban enacted in 2023.[40]

 Stein negotiated eight Anti-Robocall Principles with a bipartisan coalition of 51 attorneys general and 12 companies to protect phone users from illegal robocalls.[41]
 He also launched Operation Silver Shield, an effort to protect older North Carolinians from fraud and scams.[citation needed]

-Since the beginning of the COVID-19 pandemic, Stein won a preliminary injunction against a Charlotte tow company sued for price-gouging,[43] and announced the investigation of nine North Carolina–based sellers on Amazon who are accused of raising prices on coronavirus-related products, including hand sanitizer and N95 masks.[44]
-Stein has won more than $1 million in price-gouging cases.[45]
+After the COVID-19 pandemic began, Stein won a preliminary injunction against a Charlotte tow company sued for price-gouging[42] and announced the investigation of nine North Carolina–based sellers on Amazon accused of raising prices on coronavirus-related products, including hand sanitizer and N95 masks.[43]
+Stein won more than $1 million in price-gouging cases.[44]

-The Legislature voted to remove Stein as their legal representation before the courts on August 21, 2021, after he refused to appeal the findings of a lower court that a North Carolina state law that disenfranchised anyone convicted of a felony was unconstitutional.
-Stein cited he had been waiting for the ruling to be formally filed.
-Legislative leaders alleged Stein was “slow-walking” the case to allow felons to vote in the next election and used these claims to justify his immediate removal.[46][47][better source needed]
+On August 21, 2021, the legislature voted to remove Stein as its legal representation before the courts after he refused to appeal the findings of a lower court that a North Carolina state law that disenfranchised anyone convicted of a felony was unconstitutional.
+Stein said he had been waiting for the ruling to be formally filed.
+Legislative leaders alleged Stein was “slow-walking” the case to allow felons to vote in the next election.[45][46][better source needed]

-On January 18, 2023, Stein formally announced his candidacy for the office of governor of North Carolina in the 2024 election.[16]
-Stein was endorsed by Governor Roy Cooper along with hundreds of other elected officials and organizations.[48][49]
+On January 18, 2023, Stein announced his candidacy for governor of North Carolina in the 2024 election.[15]
+He was endorsed by Governor Roy Cooper and hundreds of other elected officials and organizations.[47][48]

-During Super Tuesday, Stein advanced to the general election and to face Republican lieutenant governor Mark Robinson.[50]
-Following a CNN report on inflammatory and antisemitic comments Robinson had made on a pornography forum, Stein emerged as the heavy favorite in the race.[51][52]
+On Super Tuesday, Stein advanced to the general election and faced Republican lieutenant governor Mark Robinson.[49]
+After a CNN report on inflammatory and antisemitic comments Robinson had made on a pornography forum, Stein became the heavy favorite.[50][51]

-Stein easily won the election by a margin of over 14%, despite Republican Donald Trump defeating Democrat Kamala Harris by 3.4% in the concurrent 2024 presidential election in North Carolina.
-Stein had previously only won statewide by 0.54% in 2016 and 0.26% in 2020.
+Stein won the election by a margin of 14.8%, even as Republican Donald Trump defeated Democrat Kamala Harris by 3.2% in the concurrent 2024 presidential election in North Carolina.
+Stein had previously won statewide by only 0.54% in 2016 and 0.26% in 2020.

 Personal life

-Stein is married to Anna Harris Stein and has three children; Sam, Adam, and Leah.
-Stein is Jewish, and is projected to become North Carolina’s first Jewish governor.
-He and his family are members of Temple Beth Or, a Reform synagogue in Raleigh.[14]
-He is a former YMCA basketball and J.C.C. soccer coach.[13]
+Stein is married to Anna Harris Stein.
+They have three children.
+He and his family are members of Temple Beth Or, a Reform synagogue in Raleigh.[13]
+He is a former YMCA basketball and J.C.C. soccer coach.[12]
+On May 17, 2025, Stein’s Chapel Hill High School 1983 state champion boys’ soccer team was inducted into the school’s Hall of Fame.[55]

 Electoral history